logfellow/logstash-logback-encoder/README.md

 <a name="tcp"/>
 ### TCP Appenders

-To output JSON for LoggingEvents over TCP, use a `LogstashTcpSocketAppender` or `SSLLogstashTcpSocketAppender`, with a `LogstashEncoder` or `LoggingEventCompositeJsonEncoder`.
+To output JSON for LoggingEvents over TCP, use a `LogstashTcpSocketAppender` with a `LogstashEncoder` or `LoggingEventCompositeJsonEncoder`.

 Example logging appender configuration in `logback.xml`: